litmuschaos/v1-litmus-docs/docs/chaosexperiment-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td> The <code>.spec.definition.env</code> specifies the array of tunable passed to the experiment pods.
+  <td> The <code>.spec.definition.env</code> specifies the array of tunables passed to the experiment pods as environment variables.
 It is used to manage the experiment execution.
 We can set the default values for all the variables (tunable) here which can be overridden by ChaosEngine from <code>.spec.experiments[].spec.components.env</code> if required.
-To know about the variables that need to be overridden check the  list of "mandatory" & "optional" env for an experiment, refer to the respective experiment documentation.</td>
+To know about the variables that need to be overridden check the list of "mandatory" & "optional" env for an experiment as provided within the respective experiment documentation.</td>
 </tr>
 </table>